simple-acme/simple-acme.github.io/manual/advanced-use/global-validation.md

 your `‑‑test` endpoint will still have different settings than the regular one).

 ## Motivation
-If you want to have a certificate with hosts from domains, with the DNS for each of them hosted at a different provider.
+If you want to have a certificate with hosts from multiple domains, with the DNS for each of them hosted at a different provider.
 It's not possible to configure that using the regular renewal configuration process, but by setting global validation options for at least of the hosts, it becomes possible.